VA Loan Guide: Eligibility, Best Lenders and How to ApplyVA Home Loan Requirements and Eligibility Guidelines for 2024

 VA interest rate reduction refinance loans (IRRRLs)

-Borrowers with a current VA loan only need to prove they’ve made their payments on time over the past 12 months to be eligible for a VA IRRRL.
-Even if you were 30 days late on a recent mortgage payment, your lender may still approve an IRRRL by submitting your loan directly to the VA for approval.
+Borrowers with a current VA loan whose mortgage is not more than 30 days past due are eligible for a VA IRRRL and won’t have to submit any credit information.
+But, even if you were 30 days (or more) late on a recent mortgage payment, your lender may still approve an IRRRL by submitting your loan directly to the VA for approval.
 You’re not required to get a home appraisal or provide income documentation, and can also roll your closing costs into the loan amount.

 Recommended Reading